probcomp/bayeslite/README.md

 # Bayeslite

-Bayeslite is a prototype reimplementation of BayesDB on SQLite3, to enable the use of relational SQL queries on databases in addition to probabilistic BQL queries.
+Bayeslite is a BQL database built on SQLite3.
+BQL is an extension to SQL that supports queries about the probable implications of data.

 ## Install